 Volcanic relief, put yourself to the test.
 MTB routes and road itineraries, perfect for cycling training.
 Specialized sports centers and installations equipped with the most innovative technology.
 And all with the best climate in the world to accompany you as you prepare your pre-season.
 For all these reasons, the Canary islands are carving out a niche for themselves as one of the best destinations for cycling training in Europe.

 Altitude training, with a good climate all year

 The archipelago of the Canary Islands is one of the few places in the world where you can ascend from sea level to an altitude of over 2,000 metres in a short space of time, and which also has a stable climate all year long.
 In fact, not only does the region of the Canary Islands have exceptional volcanic relief, it also has an average annual temperature of 24 ºC, without significant oscillations.
 Which is why its countless routes provide optimal conditions for cycling training.

 One of the biggest attractions the archipelago offers is being able to pedal along at altitude at any time of year.
 The islands have numerous routes suitable for altitude cycling training to improve physical and pulmonary capacity by lowering the heart rate and blood pressure.
 Without a doubt, a unique opportunity to stimulate your cardiovascular system and enhance your competitive performance in the long term.

 Routes for professional cycling training

-The Canary Islands have MTB and road routes to improve your performance and take it up to the highest level.
+The Canary Islands have road and MTB routes to improve your performance and take it up to the highest level.
 To find out how to train for cycling on the archipelago in the most complete way, you should know about these highly-rated routes:

 - Route up to Pico de las Nieves, in Gran Canaria, considered the toughest mountain pass in Europe.
 It is 23 km long, 1,940 metres in altitude, with an elevation gain of 1,585 m and gradients of up to 23%.